Cigarillo Warnings Image Sorting Study

 Time Frame

 Assessed by a single survey item asking how successful participants think they would be if they tried to quit smoking in the next 30 days.
 The survey item has a 5-pt response scale (0=Not at all to 5= Extremely).
+Higher numbers suggest greater anticipated success.

-Quitting stages of change on a quit ladder
+Quitting Stages of Change on a Quit Ladder

-Warning recall
+Warning Recall

 Assessed by one survey item asking participants if they noticed any health warnings on the cigarillo packages during the study, with response options of Yes, No, and I'm not sure.
 Recall is defined as a "Yes" response.

-Warning recognition
+Warning Reactions

 Time Frame: Week 4